JuliaMixedModels/EmbraceUncertainty/contents/multiple.md

 In general, balance is a desirable but precarious property of a data set.
 We may be able to impose balance in a designed experiment but we typically cannot expect that data from an observation study will be balanced.
-Also, as anyone who analyzes real data soon finds out, expecting that balance in the design of an experiment will produce a balanced data set is contrary to "Murphy's Law".
+Also, as anyone who analyzes real data soon finds out, expecting that balance in the design of an experiment will produce a balanced data set is contrary to [Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law).
 That's why statisticians allow for missing data.
 Even when we apply each of the six samples to each of the 24 plates, something could go wrong for one of the samples on one of the plates, leaving us without a measurement for that combination of levels and thus an unbalanced data set.